Estimated reading time: 6 minutes

 You shouldn’t worry that you need a background in mental healthcare services to take on this career.

-In fact, through the mental health rehabilitation technician program, you’ll gain the skills and knowledge you need to enter the field and work in support of healthy mental health.
+In fact, through the Behavioral Health Assistant program, you’ll gain the skills and knowledge you need to enter the field and work in support of healthy mental health.

 In less than a year of classes, students in this program can learn the necessary background information and skills to work in support of the mental healthcare community.

 Consider pursuing an allied health career.
-With a wide variety of options and a growing demand, it’s a smart career move for anyone interested in the medical professional field.
+With a wide variety of options and a growing demand, it’s a smart career move for anyone interested in medical professionals.

-At InterCoast Colleges, we have all of the programs listed here.
-We can get you the necessary training and working out in the field soon.
+At InterCoast Colleges, we offer some of the programs listed here.
+We can get you the necessary training and work in the field soon.
 To learn more about our allied healthcare programs of study, contact us today to get more information.